top of page

 Cupping

-cupping on the back Cupping is a method of treating illness and disease that is caused by local stagnation. cupping vaccum A partial vacuum is created in a cupping jar placed on the surface of intact skin, over an area that features enough skin or soft tissue to allow the cups to adhere.
+Cupping is a method of treating illness and disease that is caused by local stagnation.
+A partial vacuum is created in a cupping jar placed on the surface of intact skin, over an area that features enough skin or soft tissue to allow the cups to adhere.
 The vacuum is created by utilizing fire that consumes the air in the cup or by using a vacuum pump attached to the closed end of a cup.
 The cup is then applied directly to the skin.
 The underlying tissue is drawn up into the jar forming an area of blood stasis and usually results in circular bruises that vary in color from bright red to dark purple or black.
 The earliest extant written record of cupping in Chinese Medicine is from the Mawangdui Bo Shu (silk texts), discovered in a tomb from the Han dynasty said to be sealed in 168 B.C.E.